dotlang/language/doc/RFE.md

 and stop reading from the channel. we want to make it simple and minimal.
 `ch_r, ch_w = makeChannel(size, identifier)`
+Pro for fn for channels: we can compose them easily the reader function can be called with a timeout which when `nothing` means just peek.
+`ch_r: (timeout: int|nothing -> string|nothing)` or maybe int timeout which when 0 means peek
+In this way, select can be implemented via the developer.
+All functions have similar signature: readers: `(timeout: int -> T|nothing)`
+writers: `(data: T, timeout: int -> T|nothing)` close channel: this is a write nature operation, so we should have access to write function. writing nothing means close.
+q: How to create a channel with 0 or more buffers? we want to avoid magic functions.
+`ch_r, ch_w = [0]` int channel with buffer of 1 cells
+No.
+another option: We have a `Channel` struct type that when you create, a new channel will be created for you. but this means a lot of stuff in the background:
+`chr_, ch_w = Channel(int)(size:0)`
+so, essentially, we not only create the struct, we also create a channel in the background, which is bad because it is hidden. why not use core functions? we will need functions for file, net, IO, ...
+`ch_r, ch_w = createChannel(int, 10)`
+can we only have channels with 0 size and build buffered channels using them? can we say, buffered channel of size 10 is 10 unbuffered channels?
+I think we can do this.
+For a channel with buffer size b we need b+1 unbuffered channels. b channels for the data and the last channel to keep track of two pointers (read/write).
+With every call to read/write, we update the b+1th channel with new indices.
+We just need to make sure, calls to read and write function are synced.

 ? - Should we make `dispose` more built-in?
 `dispose(x)`